I4-Projektseminar-HHU-2016/seminar-project-BrainWasheD/README.md

 - Toplists for Hashtags, Mentions, Keywords and all mashed up
 - Sentiment analysis through wordlists of positive and negative terms
 - Wordpairs: Which words happen to be together in the same tweets as the topterms and how often
-- Timeline
+- Timeline on hourly basis
-- Tweets with mentions related to all tweets
+- Graphs to show relations between Tweets with mentions and all Tweets

 ## Getting Started